open-contracting-extensions/ocds_extendsContractID_extension/README.md

 ## Notes

-This extension should **only** be used in cases where there is a substantive **new contract** signed as the extension of a previous contract.
+Use this extension **only** in cases where there is a substantive **new contract** signed as the extension of a previous contract.
 In most cases, an update to the value or duration of a contract should be modelled as an amendment within a single entry in the contracts array.

 ## Example